-- help the person and his/her family and friends develop a plan which reflects the person's desired life style - help the person explore any and all resources, including service providers that will help them achieve their plan - help the person identify and develop the strategies to achieve the plan - help the person to take advantage of the opportunities which may lead to the achievement of their plan - are available to people living in St. Marys and Area who wish to participate regardless of whether or not they receive support services - may be available to people from outside of our area at special request
+- a.
+Help the person and their family and friends develop a plan which reflects the person's desired life style. - b.
+Help the person explore any and all resources, including service providers that will help them achieve their plan. - c.
+Help the person identify and develop the strategies to achieve the plan. - d.
+Help the person to take advantage of the opportunities which may lead to the achievement of their plan. - e.
+Are available to people living in St. Marys and Area who wish to participate regardless of whether or not they receive support services. - f.
+May be available to people from outside of our area at special request.